madroxdupe42/peacefulscience.org/content/series/dover-15/_index.md

 ---
-title: Fifteenth Anniversary of the Kitzmiller-Dover Trial
+title: 15th Anniversary of the Dover Trial
 ---